lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 You can create a storage folder with the desired name by clicking the NEW FOLDER button.
-Enter the name of the folder to be created in Folder name, and select one of User / Group for Type.
-(Depending on the server settings, only one of User or Group may be selectable.)
-When creating a group folder, the Group field must be set.
-The group folder will be bound to the group specified in the Group field, and only users belonging to the group can mount and use the group folder.
+Enter the name of the folder to be created in Folder name, and select one of User / Project for Type.
+(Depending on the server settings, only one of User or Project may be selectable.)
+When creating a project folder, the Project field must be set.
+The project folder will be bound to the project specified in the Project field, and only users belonging to the project can mount and use the project folder.
 After setting the values as desired, you can create a folder by clicking the CREATE button.